pombreda/lepl/doc-src/offside.rst

 also many simpler cases where a matcher should be applied to a single line (or several lines connected with a continuation character).

+At the end of this section is an :ref:`example <python_example>` that handles indentation in a similar way to Python.

 There is nothing special about spaces and newline characters, of course, so in principle it was always possible to handle such grammars in LEPL, but in practice doing so was frustratingly complex.
 The new extensions make things